JannisKohle/WildCourses/README.md

 ## API:

-The api is made with Node and Express, used by the Frontend (made with Node and Electron) and tested in Python.
+The api is made with Node and Express, used by the Frontend (made with Node and Vue probably) and tested in Python.

-### API Endpoints:
+### API Routes:

 Endpoints which contain a list of something (e.g. list of courses) do not have **PUT**, only **PATCH**.
 With **PATCH**, here you can change e.g. the name of an element in the list, but to change